raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

     )(maker => (...args) => fn(maker(maker), ...args));
 ```

 Armed with our sage bird, we can write recursive functions that look a little more idiomatic.
-This implementation of `map` is also gratuitously recursive, but demonstrates that using the sage bird, we need not pass `myself` along when `map` calls itself recursively:
+This implementation of `map` is gratuitously recursive, but demonstrates that using the sage bird, we need not pass `myself` along when `map` calls itself recursively:

 ```javascript
 const map =